Opera Praktikos’ Program for

 sung by Marcel Sokalski

-When Skies are Grey by Jaquay Smith
+When Skies are Gray by Jaquay Smith

 sung by Katharine Li